 This is a new priority of the Children's Trust emerging from the needs assessment carried out in 2009.

+A link has been made between this priority and one of the LSP's priorities, namely to make Sunderland an "Attractive and Inclusive City".
 There is not an obvious partnership within the Children's Trust that would be responsible for this priority.
 As such, the commissioning lead will look to progress this priority outcome through the relevant thematic partnership.
+I think the environment is a priority because there are a lot of glass and rubbish around.
+If there were a lot more bins we won't have a litter problem.